Quality of Numbers

 Here are the four blog posts detailing all that we did to explore each number & story:

-Blog posts from my most recent time teaching this block, in November 2019.
+Blog posts from teaching this block in November 2019:

 In addition to Jamie York's book, I used ideas from